apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 ```
 There are three groups of variables: those that look like formulas, e.g. `☐(requestedGreen ⇒ ♢isGreen)`,
 those that look like formulas and end with `_unroll`,
-e.g. , and the variable `RequestWillBeFulfilled_init`.
+e.g., and the variable `RequestWillBeFulfilled_init`.

 Let's focus on the non-`_unroll` variables that look like formulas
 first.